Chalford: Architecture

-One of the most distinctive, and most photographed, features of the village is the Round House.
-It was built by the Thames and Severn Canal Company as a lengthman's cottage and is one of five along the Thames and Severn Canal.
+The Round House was built by the Thames and Severn Canal Company as a lengthman's cottage and is one of five along the Thames and Severn Canal.
 (The others are at Coates, Cerney Wick, Marston Meysey and Inglesham.)
-A notable feature is that access is by way of steps up to the first floor as the ground floor would have originally been stabling for a horse.
+Access is by way of steps up to the first floor as the ground floor would have originally been stabling for a horse.
 Apart from a relatively short break in the 1950s when it was a museum it has fulfilled its function as a private residence, which it continues to do to this day.

 Directly opposite the Round House is Chalford Place, a Grade II* listed building built on the site of the original home of the de Chalkfordes who are mentioned in documents as early as 1240.
 The house, formerly known as the Companys Arms, is one of the earlier houses in the valley.
 Built as a mill owner's house it became an inn in the 19th century.
 It owed its name Companys Arms to the East India Company for which the mills of Chalford supplied much of its cloth.
 It remained an inn until the 1960s when it reverted to its former name of Chalford Place.

 The house lay derelict for many years until it was recently purchased and is now being restored by the artist Damien Hirst.